originalmalek/dvmn_bitly2/README.md

 # Description
 The code shorts link and or get clicks about shortlink

-This project is using api bitly.com
+The project is using api bitly.com

 # Requirements
 Python >=3.7